Diagnosing Human-object Interaction Detectors: Additional pair localization results

-Pair localization results on the HICO-DET and V-COCO datasets are shown in Tab.~\ref{tab:recall_hico} and \ref{tab:recall_V-COCO}.
-We can see that recall values for all methods on the two datasets are lower than 100.
-The pair detection task of V-COCO dataset is easier than that of HICO-DET dataset, resulting in higher recall values.
-And we can draw the conclusion that neither increasing nor decreasing the number of pairs leads to a significant enhancement of the final $mAP$, indicating that correct pair detection is still challenging.

-As introduced in Sec.~\ref{subsec:two_vs_one_stage}, the NMS is applied over the final HOI detections, which explains why the number of detected pairs is higher than the two-stage counterparts.

-To make the number of pairs comparable, we apply NMS to remove the duplicate human-object pair detections for one-stage models.
-We also lower the detection threshold $\tau_d$ of two-stage models so that more pairs can be generated.
+As introduced in Section~2.3, the NMS is applied before the pairing of human and object boxes in two-stage methods, which explains why the number of detected pairs of one-stage methods is higher than the two-stage counterparts.
+To examine the impact of this factor, we apply NMS to remove duplicate human-object pair detections for one-stage methods, and lower the detection threshold to increase the human-object pair detections for two-stage methods.
+After that their numbers of pairs become comparable, and we recalculate Pair Recall, Pair Precision and HOI detection $mAP$.
+Note that, the two-stage RLIPv2~\cite{yuan2023rlipv2} does not apply NMS in their original model, so we use NMS to reduce its number of pairs for comparison.

-The right parts of Tab.~\ref{tab:recall_hico} and \ref{tab:recall_V-COCO} show that as the number of pairs increases, recall improves while precision declines.
-However, neither increasing nor decreasing the number of pairs leads to a significant enhancement of the final $mAP$.
-Thus, we can conclude that accurate pair detection is still a challenge for both one-stage and two-stage HOI detectors.
+As shown in the right parts of Tab.~\ref{tab:recall_hico} and \ref{tab:recall_V-COCO}, larger number of pairs (either because of no NMS or lower detection threshold) leads to higher Pair Recall and lower Pair Precision.
+However, neither increasing nor decreasing the number of pairs leads to a significant enhancement of the final HOI detection $mAP$.